 Issue

-Meta Business Suite, for all its usefulness, was extremely wordy and required users to wade through a lot of content to complete each part of the advertising process.
+Meta Business Suite, for all its usefulness, was extremely clunky and required users to wade through a lot of content to complete each part of the advertising process.
 Our users were not professional advertisers, did not have staff to dedicate to their online advertising, and had to manage their own advertising and online presences.

 This was in addition to everything else they needed to do to keep their businesses running.
-In essence, instead of spending time on their business, or on themselves, they had to jump through verbose hoops to accomplish their ad goals.
+In essence, instead of spending time on their business, or on themselves, they had to jump through hoops to accomplish their ad goals.

 Solution

-Cut down on content ruthlessly; trim it down to the essence of what’s required.
-Get rid of as much jargon as possible.
-Simplify.
-Repeat.
-Simplify.
-Repeat.
-Simplify.
-Rinse.
+Simplify ruthlessly; trim it down to the essence of what’s required.

 Identify key areas